smcclab/smc-course/_workshops/06-network-music.md

 ### Goals for this week

+1. explore the history (and present) of networked music to see what artists have been doing when they're connected together

+2. have _at least one _ network jam session with some of your LENS classmates

+3. start thinking about the fact that your final performance will be livestreamed over the network, and what that might mean for the type of piece you'll build/compose

 ### Resources

 You've got a bunch of Pd stuff under your belt by now---so just keep on